lisa-rosenberg/lisa-rosenberg.github.io/_posts/2018-10-23-setup-blog-with-jekyll-and-github-pages.md

 If you don't know how to do that, please refer to [this](https://git-scm.com/book/en/v2/Git-Branching-Branches-in-a-Nutshell#_create_new_branch) site.
 If you're done you won't have to do anything on the master branch anymore.

-## Build your blog with TravisCI
+## Build your blog with Travis CI
-Now it's finally time to use TravisCI to build your blog and push the static files of the built site to your master branch automatically.
+Now it's finally time to use Travis CI to build your blog and push the static files of the built site to your master branch automatically.
 To achieve this, firstly you have to follow the instruction steps three to four on [this](https://docs.travis-ci.com/user/tutorial) site you already have visited before.

-The `.travis.yml` file should look like this in order to tell TravisCI to pull only from your release branch and push the static files to your master branch.
+The `.travis.yml` file should look like this in order to tell Travis CI to pull only from your release branch and push the static files to your master branch.

 ```yaml
 language: ruby